NaSymbol/tic-tac-toe/README.md

-# Tic Tak Toe Game
+# Tic Tac Toe Game

 ### Description
 A variation on the react tutorial tik tak toe game